XuJiandong/ckb-taproot-deploy/README.md

 # ckb-taproot-deploy
-A tool to deploy CKB Taproot scripts (https://github.com/nervosnetwork/ckb-production-scripts/pull/58).
+A tool to deploy Taproot on CKB scripts (https://github.com/nervosnetwork/ckb-production-scripts/pull/57).

 ### Used Parameters